 Policy: Expand four season tourism and recreation offerings in Mars Hill, especially focused on the base of the mountain.

 Support and encourage the creation of new destinations and attractions in Mars Hill, including a hotel and campground near the base of the mountain.
 Work with organizations such as the Libra Foundation to develop new destinations and attractions.
 If opportunities arise, revise zoning to allow the creation of new destinations and attractions in this location.
-X. Land Use P.
+X. Land Use Q.

 Market Mars Hill’s trail system, ski area, golf course, wind farm, and proximity to Amish settlements, among other local and regional attractions.